etienne-chrp/hacker101-ctf/micro-cms-v2/README.md

 #### Fields content

 Via Frontend testing framework (Selenium) we can use the following SQL syntax to guess the username and password `' OR password LIKE BINARY '________'`.
 By knowing the length and using the MySQL wildcard character `_` we can make a dictionarry attack character per character.

+#### Flag

+Once you have both login and password you can fill up the fields and you will receive the flag.

+### #2

+In username field you can inject a password via `' UNION SELECT 'test' -- `.
+Then you can use the injectetd password in the password field.
+Onec logged in you can access the page number 3 wich contains the flag.